Jesica-akeyo/alx-low_level_programming/0x08-recursion/README.md

-5-sqrt_recursion.c - A function that returns the natural squareroot of a number 6-is_prime_number.c - A function that returns 1 if the input integer is a prime number, 0 otherwise 100-is_palindrome.c  - A function that returns 1 if a string is a palindrome and 0 if not
+5-sqrt_recursion.c - A function that returns the natural squareroot of a number 6-is_prime_number.c - A function that returns 1 if the input integer is a prime number, 0 otherwise 100-is_palindrome.c  - A function that returns 1 if a string is a palindrome and 0 if not 101-wildcmp.c - a function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0